 Third party disclosure liability

-It is common to receive homicidal threats from psychiatric patients and, even with proper documentation to avoid litigation, problems may arise in deciding whether to inform a third party.
+It is common to receive homicidal threats from psychiatric patients and, even with proper documentation to avoid litigation, problems may arise in deciding whether to inform the third party.

 In all medico-legal proceedings involving malpractice, the following must be proved beyond doubt for a conviction.

-- An established doctor–patient relationship which is established when the doctor examines the patient, prescribes medication or any form of treatment.
+- An established doctor-patient relationship which is established when the doctor examines the patient and prescribes medication or any form of treatment.
 Existing medical documents, such as prescription notes, bills, or phone calls provide evidence of an existing relationship.

 - Harm must have occurred either on the patient or on another person but inflicted by the patient.
 Common forms of harm include monetary losses due to unnecessary medications, pain due to injury caused by a violent patient, and loss of jobs due to incapacitation.